In 2020, the world saw the detrimental impacts of Covid-19, which brought changes to the world of travel and put business travelers at risk.

 When employees go on international business trips, there is a shift in the culture that employees may not be used to.
 It could be the little things, such as when dinner is served or what is eaten for breakfast.
 It could also be the big things like how women are treated or how seriously religion is taken.
 Additionally, certain gestures or phrases may be considered offensive in a few countries.

-Business travelers face several risks due to cultural differences, such as:
+In such cases, they may face several international corporate travel risks due to cultural differences, such as:

 Differences in language and nonverbal communication can lead to misunderstandings and misinterpretations.
 For example, a gesture considered rude or offensive in one culture may be perfectly acceptable in another.